 The cathedral itself is particularly interesting.
 Each architectural element of the Gothic style is developed and explained organically as the story progresses: the pointed arches, ribbed vaults, flying buttresses, and stained glass windows.

 Pointed arches in Santa Maria del Mar

-Follett’s prose not the best I’ve read, but the twists of the story held my attention and surprised me.
+Follett’s prose is not the best I’ve read, but the twists of the story held my attention and kept me on my toes.
 I was surprised how invested I got in the details of the story and how all the events stayed with me.
-I know somebody is going to have problems with the two main female characters, but I liked them both.
+I’m sure somebody is going to have problems with the two main female characters, but I liked them both.
 I’m looking forward to reading the sequels which take place in the same area, jumping ahead several generations.